 More importantly, your social media guidelines should determine a tone of voice for your posts that are in line with your brand personality.
 There are lots of different brand personalities, but many fall within a group of 12 archetypes, which we’ll be discussing in a future article.

-The importance of having a solid plan in place cannot be overemphasised.
-You might choose to plan a month in advance, or better yet, the whole quarter.
 Not only will this help to give you consistency in what and how often you post, but it will also allow you to plan in any upcoming events or holidays.

 For instance, if you’re hosting a webinar in a few months, you can plan in an adequate amount of promotion.
 Likewise, you could celebrate national days when they occur, for example, this calendar informs you on upcoming awareness days, which could be good for creating content if there is one in your therapy area.
 If you would like to learn more about incorporating awareness days into your social media marketing, feel free to read our article on seasonal trends.